 - Our timber log cabins require regular treatment.
 We also recommend that you regularly oil the door and window hinges as required to ensure continued smooth operation.
 We recommend that the external timber should be treated every year or so with a good quality wood stain.
 This will prolong the life of your log cabin.
 All major wood stain manufacturers offer suitable products in a choice of colours, available from good hardware shops.
 Summer Garden Buildings also offer a range of microporous wood preservatives in a choice of colours.
 Although normally offered with a new building only we are always happy to supply any of our microporous preservatives separately at any time to an existing customer who purchased one of our log cabins.

 - The floor and roof of our log cabins can be easily insulated.
-Polystyrene floor insulation is fitted directly under the floor boards and between the floor joists.
+Floor insulation is fitted directly under the floor boards and between the floor joists.
 Roof insulation is fixed above the roof boards.
 At Summer Garden Buildings we offer roof and floor insulation kits for most of our cabins with everything you need including all necessary fixings at very affordable prices.
 Floor and roof insulation is recommended if you want to use your cabin all year round.